HDRP Newsletter, August 2016

 Coronado GD, Retecki S, Schneider J, Taplin SH, Burdick T, Green BB.
 Recruiting community health centers into pragmatic research: Findings from STOP CRC.
 Clin Trials 2016 Apr;13(2):214-22.
 [View Abstract]External Web Site Policy

 Craig BM, Mitchell SA.
-Examining the Value of Menopausal Symptom Relief Among US Women.
+Examining the Value of Menopausal Symptom Relief Among U.S. Women.
 Value Health 2016 Mar-Apr;19(2):158-66.
 [View Abstract]External Web Site Policy

 de Moor JS, Dowling EC, Ekwueme DU, Guy GP Jr, Rodriguez J, Virgo KS, Han X, Kent EE, Li C, Litzelman K, McNeel TS, Liu B, Yabroff KR.
 Employment implications of informal cancer caregiving.
 J Cancer Surviv 2016 Jul 16.
 [Epub ahead of print] [View Abstract]External Web Site Policy